-Rich and flavorful, this Peri Peri Sauce recipe makes a delicious marinade with a spicy kick for chicken, beef, or pork!
+Rich and flavorful, this Recipe for Peri Peri Sauce makes a delicious marinade with a spicy kick for chicken, beef, or pork!
 Plus, it takes only a few minutes to make with easy ingredients.

 What is Peri Peri Sauce?